Our approach to human rights

 Once we have identified our priorities, we then seek to work collaboratively with our suppliers, wider industry, civil society and, where appropriate, policy-makers to mitigate human rights risks - i.e. what steps can we take to avoid, reduce or manage those risks.
 This may include ethical audits, collaborative projects or training workers to understand their human rights.

-Our recent review process has led us to modify how we mitigate human rights risks in our supply chain.
+A review in 2018/19 led us to modify how we mitigate human rights risks in our supply chain.
 Our new approach is based on three pillars: improving standards for people working in our own operations and our supply chains through continuous improvement programmes with suppliers, driving transformative industry-wide efforts to address endemic labour and community issues, and using our convening power to advocate for change.

-We are also assessing our labour providers in other Tesco markets, starting with Thailand and Malaysia where we know that the charging of fees to workers by recruitment agents can be commonplace.
-We are working to reduce the number of labour providers we use in Thailand, placing our business with those we trust most, and recruiting directly from migrant workers’ home countries where we need to do so, rather than recruiting via middlemen, which can increase risks of worker indebtedness.
+We have also reviewed our use of labour providers in other Tesco markets, starting with Thailand and Malaysia where we know that the charging of fees to workers by recruitment agents can be commonplace.
+We are working to reduce the number of labour providers we use placing our business with those we trust most, and where possible recruiting directly from migrant workers’ home countries where we need to do so, rather than recruiting via intermediaries, which can increase risks of worker indebtedness.

 Our programme to improve standards for people working in our supply chains uses a combination of in-house visits by our expert responsible sourcing team, independent ethical audits by trusted partners and independent certifications to assure working conditions in high risk sites.
 Importantly, each of these tools include direct engagement with workers, visits to associated facilities such as housing, and a review of relevant documents.